tpa10/pr/README.md

-This tree is to hold MY versions of the programs from:'
+This tree is to hold MY versions of the programs, notes, etc. from "Programming Rust"

 In most cases the definition of "my version" is that I have added extensive comments to the programs, as I worked through the book and learned the rust language.